 Skip to content

-This page includes a toolkit with a step-by-step process that anyone in the school can pick-up and use, with practical resources to accompany the delivery of the process to ensure a high-quality music education is embedded into your school.
+This publication includes a step-by-step process that anyone in the school can pick-up and use, with practical resources to accompany the delivery of the process to ensure a high-quality music education is embedded into your school.

-It does not matter if the person using the toolkit is a music specialist or has never delivered a music plan, all the information is straightforward to follow and support is available from HMS.
+It does not matter if the person using this publication is a music specialist or has never delivered a music plan, all the information is straightforward to follow and support is available from HMS.

 Step 1